joan-cerepi/cybersecurity/tryhackme/README.md

 4. Click **Download configuration file** and save the downloaded file somewhere in your file system.
 5. Open up **Terminal** and type in `sudo openvpn <location of the downloaded file>`.
 6. The connection should be complete when you read **Initialization Sequence Completed** toward the bottom of the openvpn output.

+Alternatively, you could use the tryhackme Attackbox which is an instance of Parrot OS (another Linux distribution for pentesters),
+but I prefer to run everything through openvpn on live USB or boot up a VM on Virtualbox.